 No matter what game you choose to play, the odds of the casino winning your money are greater than the odds of you winning the casino’s money.

 Being a business, Casinos have always studied every possible method to keep profitability.

 The games themselves (all of them) are designed to provide the house with a built-in edge, diminishing the chances and the size of potential payouts.

-Let’s make an example: in roulette, maybe you already know thatthe highest payout for a single number bet is 36 to 1.
+In roulette, maybe you already know that the highest payout for a single number bet is 36 to 1.
 However, things are not so simple.
 There are some modification to the classic rules and roulette wheels, besides having the numbers 1 to 36, in virtually every casino they have included also a 0 and sometimes a 00 (yes, a double zero) as well (we explain this specific game in our dedicated page…)

 The final result is that true odds of winning are different: with those specific “roulette wheels” they are 37 to 1 or 38 to 1, not the 36 to 1!!!

 That is why the house edge, the odds advantage in its favor, represents the average gross profit the casino can expect to make from each game.
 Casinos tends to diversify this Edge for each and every games they offer.
 With the lowest house edge (and so the smallest advantage), a casino might only be generating about a 1% to 2% profit.
 On other games, it may make profits of up to 15 %to 25% or more.
 This edge is carefully studied because it makes the difference between staying afloat or close the business.